LaunchCodeEducation/intro-to-professional-web-dev/src/appendices/tested-code.rst

 ``hello.spec.js``
 ^^^^^^^^^^^^^^^^^

-So far, you have worked with the test function, hello, but you have not actually performed any tests.
+So far, you have worked with the test function, ``hello``, but you have not actually performed any tests.
-The tests are located within the spec folder in a file called hello.spec.js.
+The tests are located within the spec folder in a file called ``hello.spec.js``.
 As the comments will tell you, there is nothing that you need to change in this file.
 This file runs the test on our hello function from the ``hello.js`` file.
 The test expectations have already been provided for you.